geudde/attic-chest/pages/02.season-1/05.meeting-05/21.cupids/docs.md

 &emsp;_Air, ‘Ponder well ye Parents dear’_

-’Twas saucy Nell, who stole my Quill
+’Twas saucy Nell, who stole my quill
 Which makes my wing to droop
-Of Vengeance I will have my fill
+Of vengeance I will have my fill
 And shut her in a coop.

-Then ponder well, ye Virgins dear,
+Then ponder well, ye virgins dear,
 I can’t attend your call,
 Cato only, now must be your cheer
-Old Maids, ye must die all!
+Old maids, ye must die all!

 Cupidon